 Sautéed Shrimp with Coconut Aminos

-Sauté shrimp in butter and garlic and add coconut aminos and lemon juice for a savory, sweet glaze.
-Serve with roasted broccoli for a quick, keto-friendly meal in 15 minutes, perfect for a healthy weeknight dinner.
+Sauté shrimp in butter and garlic and add coconut aminos or soy sauce and lemon juice for a savory, sweet glaze.
+Garnish with chopped parsley and serve with roasted broccoli for a quick, keto-friendly meal in 15 minutes, perfect for a healthy weeknight dinner.

-Steamed shrimp and broccoli is a quick, low-carb meal ready in just 10 minutes.
-Steam the broccoli first, then add the shrimp for the last 2 minutes.
-Packed with protein and fiber, it’s a nutritious and satisfying dish.
-Drizzle with melted butter for an easy keto dinner.
+Steamed shrimp and broccoli is a fast, simple dinner ready in about 10 minutes.
+Steam the broccoli first, then add the shrimp at the end so it stays tender.
+Finish with melted butter for an easy meal.

 Shrimp Salad with Old Bay

-Combine cooked and chilled Florida Keys Pink Shrimp with mayonnaise, Old Bay seasoning, diced celery, and a splash of lemon juice for a light, refreshing meal.
-Serve it over greens or enjoy it in a lettuce wrap.
+Combine cooked and chilled Florida Keys Pink Shrimp with mayonnaise, Old Bay seasoning, diced celery, and a splash of lemon juice.
+Serve it over greens or spoon it into lettuce cups for an easy shrimp dinner.

 Peel and Eat Shrimp